 - Institute rest time every single day where your kids do quiet activities in their rooms and you get a break.
 While this doesn’t always guarantee alone time, especially during the little years, your kids will get used to it as they get older.

 - Use the T.V.
 Yep, I said it.
 When you can’t afford babysitting, stop feeling guilty, and put on an educational show once or twice a day (or more).
-They will learn a ton, and you will get a break.
+They will learn a ton from screens, and you will get a break.

 Remember the book I mentioned before?
 It can help figure out what will refresh you the most, so you don’t waste that precious alone time and come back worse than before.